LFW’s Special Grants provide targeted funding for strategic responses to critical issues. Recent examples include:

 Grant amount: $25,000 to $100,000 for One-Year Special Grants; other Special Grant opportunities vary.

 How to apply: Organizations interested in applying for a One-Year Special Grant can submit a Letter of Intent by August 15.
-See Current Opportunities for more information.
+See the recording of the informational webinar at the bottom of the page for more information.

 In 2021, LFW awarded $150,000 in One-Year Special Grants: